 SLiM Workshops

-We have developed a tutorial to teach people how to use SLiM.
-In person, this is a five-day workshop (9 AM to 5 PM), although the taught material fits into four days or a bit more; much of the last day is used as an "open modeling" time when people can work on their own models while getting help from the instructor (me).
+We have developed a workshop to teach people how to use SLiM.
+In person, this is a five-day workshop (roughly 9 AM to 5 PM), although the taught material fits into four days or so; much of the last day is used as an "open modeling" time when people can work on their own models while getting help from the instructor (me).

 Giving these workshops in person is fun and useful; many people find it much easier to learn in that setting, where they can ask questions and get help as needed.
 Because of the coronavirus pandemic we temporarily shifted away from in-person workshops, and so we made the workshop materials available online here.
 We are now starting to offer in-person workshops again (for participants who are up to date in their COVID vaccinations).
 When you complete an in-person workshop you get a completion certificate (which at some institutions can be converted into class credit); unfortunately we are unable to offer certificates to those who complete the workshop online.